antoninp/ap-query-loop/README.txt

 - Graceful fallback to core gallery HTML and legacy `[gallery]` shortcode when Meow Gallery is not available.
 - One-click Query Loop variation that composes Filter + Term Name + Gallery + No Results + Pagination.
 - Advanced ordering: post order (date, title, author, modified, menu order, random, comment count, ID) and group order (for taxonomy: name, slug, ID, count, date from name; for meta: value or count; for dates: chronological).
-- Flexible grouping: by taxonomy, by post meta, or by WordPress date fields (post_date, post_modified).
+- Flexible grouping: by taxonomy, by post meta, or by WordPress date fields (post_date, post_modified) with year/month/day intervals and archive-friendly links.
 - Archive compatible: works with inherited archive queries without creating custom queries.

 Requirements: